-The bill would specify that when a domestic insurer cedes reinsurance not meeting the above requirements, an asset or reduction from liability would be allowed only in an amount not exceeding the liabilities carried by the ceding insurer.
-The reduction would be required to be in the amount of funds held by or on behalf of the ceding insurer under a reinsurance contract with the assuming insurer as security for payment of obligations under the contract.
-The bill also would list the acceptable forms of security.
+The bill specifies that when a domestic insurer that cedes reinsurance does not meet the above requirements, an asset or reduction from liability is allowed only in an amount not exceeding the liabilities carried by the ceding insurer.
+The reduction is required to be in the amount of funds held by or on behalf of the ceding insurer under a reinsurance contract with the assuming insurer as security for payment of obligations under the contract.
+The bill also lists the acceptable forms of security.

-Definition of Qualified U.S. Financial Institution
+Definition of "Qualified U.S. Financial Institution"

-The bill would define a qualified U.S. financial institution for letters of credit issued or confirmed by that institution to mean an institution organized or licensed under the laws of the United States or any state; regulated, supervised, and examined by the U.S. federal or state authorities having the regulatory authority over banks and trust companies; and determined by either the Commissioner or the securities valuation office of the NAIC to meet the standards of financial condition and standing.
-The bill would also define "qualified U.S. financial institution" pertaining to any institution eligible to act as a fiduciary of a trust.
+The bill defines a "qualified U.S. financial institution" for letters of credit issued or confirmed by that institution to mean an institution organized or licensed under the laws of the United States or any state; regulated, supervised, and examined by the U.S. federal or state authorities having the regulatory authority over banks and trust companies; and determined by either the Commissioner or the securities valuation office of the NAIC to meet the standards of financial condition and standing.
+The bill also defines "qualified U.S. financial institution" pertaining to any institution eligible to act as a fiduciary of a trust.